calumgrant/logical/docs/worklist.md

 - `logical:option "no-joinreorder"`.
 - Have a better find syntax:
 - Any predicate can be a query.
+- `null` as a keyword is simply the null value.
+(Not the same as "none"??)

 `
 result X has foo Y if ...